Jollerprutt/proxmox-node/README.md

 Note: If your choose to use a ZFS Raid for storage redundancy change accordingly per node but your must retain the Name ID **typhoon-share**.

 ## 2.0 Prepare your Network Hardware - Ready for Typhoon-01
-For our primary Proxmox machine we use Qotom hardware.
-Its different to standard hardware, such as a  a Intel Nuc, or any other single network NIC host (including Synology Virtual Machines) because a Qotom has two or more network NICs.
-In the following setup we use a Qotom Mini PC model Q500G6-S0 which is a 6x port Gigabit NIC PC router.
+For our primary Proxmox machine, typhoon-01, we use Qotom hardware because it has 2, 4 or 6 network 1Gb NICs depeniding on the model.
+Standard hardware, such as a  a Intel Nuc, or any other single network NIC host (including Synology Virtual Machines) has only 1 network NIC.

-If you are using a Qotom 4x Gigabit NIC model then you CANNOT create LAGS/Bonds because you do not have enough ports.
-So configure Proxmox bridges only.
+In the following setup we use a Qotom Mini PC model Q500G6-S0 which has 6x Gigabit LAN ports connected to our network switch.

 In order to create VLANs within a Virtual Machine (VM) for containers like Docker or a LXC, you need to have a Linux Bridge.
 Because we use a Qotom with 6x Gigabit NICs we can use NIC bonding (also called NIC teaming or Link Aggregation, LAG) which is a technique for binding multiple NIC’s to a single network device.
 By doing link aggregation, two NICs can appear as one logical interface, resulting in double speed.
 This is a native Linux kernel feature that is supported by most smart L2/L3 switches with IEEE 802.3ad support.

+If you are using a Qotom 4x Gigabit NIC model then you CANNOT create LAGS/Bonds because you do not have enough ports.
+So configure Proxmox bridges only.

 We are going to use 802.3ad Dynamic link aggregation (802.3ad)(LACP) so your switch must be 802.3ad compliant.
 This creates aggregation groups of NICs which share the same speed and duplex settings as each other.
 A link aggregation group (LAG) combines a number of physical ports together to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance the connection reliability.